 COVID-19 Teaching and Learning Resources are available for clinical preceptors/instructors who are considering or expecting a learner in the coming months.
 The information is also useful to learners beginning their placement at UHN.

-As of mid-May, planning has begin on restarting research.
 For more information and updates, please visit

 our research site.